 The 40 Acres and a Mule Tour is based on 12 years of research that began when we, Lorrie and Fritz Rumpel, decided to create and produce a play, "Let My people go," about the history of slavery in Savannah.
 Although we both grew up in the city, neither of us had been aware of the many pivotal events that occurred here that left a significant imprint on America's relationship with "the peculiar institution."
 To listen to a feature story on "Let My people go" on Georgia Public Broadcasting, click .

-One of the scenes in the play we produced in 2007 drew directly from the meeting of 20 black church leaders with Secretary of War Edwin Stanton and General William T. Sherman on January 12, 1865.
-A few years later, we expanded on that scene by producing a 30-minute docudrama, "40 Acres and a Mule."
+One of the scenes in the play we produced in 2007 drew directly from the meeting of 20 Black church leaders with Secretary of War Edwin Stanton and General William T. Sherman on January 12, 1865.
+A few years later, we expanded on that scene by producing a 30-minute docudrama, "Forty Acres and a Mule."
 Since 2015 we have shown the film at public libraries, museums, churches and schools in Savannah, Atlanta, Jacksonville and Bluffton, South Carolina.
 The film premiered at the 2015 National Black Theatre Festival Filmfest in Winston-Salem, North Carolina.